GIS Cloud lets us offer our clients a new and exciting visualization tool to understand better the data they report.

 To conclude, Jennifer Durst-Jarell highlights the benefits of using GIS Cloud for TMI in their area of expertise, telecommunications industry:

 TMI has been a leader in processing FCC Form 477 data.
-GIS Cloud lets us offer our clients a new and exciting visualization tool to better understand the data they report.
+GIS Cloud lets us offer our clients a new and exciting visualization tool to understand better the data they report.
 In addition, it provides clients of our other GIS services a new method for viewing and sharing data both with TMI and other departments within their companies.